 The college continually works to implement a variety of learning modalities.
 Recently, the college has implemented several virtual and actual classrooms updates to offer learning opportunities through a variety of sources.
-Additionally, the District continues to monitor spending in an effort to partially offset the drop in enrollment and associated revenues.
 Since the college is ultimately subject to the same economic variables that affect other financial entities, it is difficult to predict future outcomes.
 Leadership continues to focus on providing quality instruction and public services to the surrounding area.

-Graham County Community College District (Eastern Arizona College) Statement of Net Position - Primary Government June 30, 2022
+Graham County Community College District (Eastern Arizona College) Statement of Net Position - Primary Government June 30, 2024